Beginner's guide to using an electric vehicle

 No gears

 Electric cars don't have gears.
 Not in the traditional sense anyway.
-They have "Drive" (or forwards) and "Reverse".
+Similar to a traditional automatic car hey have "Drive" (or forwards) and "Reverse".
 Simple.

 This also helps on repair costs, as there's no gearbox or transmission to go wrong.